Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 We are group of passionate mathematicians and computer scientists (turned blockchain engineers) who have working together for more than 3 years.

-We launched the first scalable 'always for sale' NFT platform (harberger-tax based), [Wildcards](https://wildcards.world), which is active on ethereum mainnet and Matic raising nearly $80 000 for animal conservations around the globe.
-Visit [Avolabs](https://avolabs.io) 🥑 to learn more.

 Chat to us on [Discord](https://discord.gg/qesr2KZAhn) and watch our videos where we deep dive into the protocol.

 <!--